 SCE's approach is both practical from an operational perspective in which SCE must navigate dynamic weather systems across its vast service territory, and aligned with the CPUC's advance notification guidelines - 48-72 hours advance notice to public safety partners and other priority notification entities, 24-48 hours advance notices to impacted customers - as the breaks between the three POCs during the January 14, 2021 PSPS event were within 24 hours or less.
 For example, if SCE were to treat each POC as a separate PSPS event with its own notifications, customers impacted by more than one PSPS event could potentially be confused by receiving an "All Clear" notification for the first PSPS event, but then still be in scope for a subsequent PSPS event less than 24 hours later.
-Accordingly, in compliance with the CPUC's minimum timeline for advance customer notifications, SCE notified customers impacted by the January 14, 2021 PSPS event of one deenergization event, rather than sending separate, overlapping sets of notifications.
+Accordingly, in compliance with the CPUC's minimum timeline for advance customer notifications of 24-48 hours and to avoid customer confusion from overlapping or conflicting notifications, SCE notified customers impacted by the January 14, 2021 PSPS event of one deenergization event, rather than sending separate, overlapping sets of notifications.